rodmatola/ritain-challenge/README.md

 The chosen scenario was to buy the backpack and, on each screen, verify together the accessibility with [Cypress Axe](https://github.com/mwmcode/cypress-axe-core) and do visual tests using [Percy for Cypress](https://github.com/percy/percy-cypress).

+Percy report can be viewed at url <https://percy.io/05e59f07/ritain>

 ### Observations

 I tried to enter directly on `inventory.html` page by setting the cookie `session-username` with the current `username`.
 This works manually but with Cypress the page respond with `404 Not Found` withing the automation, but working if I click on the url.
 I didn't find out why.